matheohan/comfyui-sage/README.md

 # ComfyUI+Sage RunPod Template

 Run the latest ComfyUI on RunPod with Sage.
-By default, it installs all the needed models for the z-image turbo model and the default workflow.
+By default, it installs all the needed models for the z-image turbo model.

 ## Access